History of the Philippines: Philippine–American War

 President Emilio Aguinaldo boarding the USS Vicksburg after his capture by American forces.

 Aguinaldo was captured at Palanan, Isabela on March 23, 1901, and was brought to Manila.
 Convinced of the futility of further resistance, he swore allegiance to the United States and issued a proclamation calling on his compatriots to lay down their arms, officially bringing an end to the war.
 However, sporadic insurgent resistance continued in various parts of the Philippines, especially in the Muslim south, until 1913.

-In 1900, President McKinley sent the Taft Commission to the Philippines with a mandate to legislate laws and re-engineer the political system.
-On July 1, 1901, William Howard Taft, the head of the commission, was inaugurated as Civil Governor, with limited executive powers.
+In 1900, President Roosevelt sent William Howard Taft as head of what would come to be know as the Taft Commission to the Philippines with a mandate to legislate laws and re-engineer the political system.
+Roosevelt also sent his daughter, Alice under Taft's watchful eye to visit the islands On July 1, 1901, Taft, the head of the commission, was inaugurated the Civil Governor, with limited executive powers.
 The authority of the Military Governor was continued in those areas where the insurrection persisted.
 The Taft Commission passed laws to set up the fundamentals of the new government, including a judicial system, civil service, and local government.
 A Philippine Constabulary was organized to deal with the remnants of the insurgent movement and gradually assume the responsibilities of the United States Army.